-32 The future pension from past job source was required to be a past job pension of R or SP, military, union pension, non-account-type pension moved from the mopup for current-job pensions of R or SP, or pension from a current second job.
+32 The future pension from past job source was required to be a past job pension of the respondent or spouse/partner, military, union pension, non-account-type pension moved from the mop-up for current-job pensions of the respondent or spouse/partner, or pension from a current second job.
 Households may have pensions of more than one type; each household was assigned a single pension category in the following order: account, mixture, regular income for life (that is, a household with both account and regular income for life pensions is categorized as having the regular income for life type).